 You are not encouraging engagement

-If you know that Facebook users use the social media site to be entertained, entertain them.
+Facebook users use the social media site to be connect and be entertained.
 If they are connecting with family and friends, give them content that they will want to share with their friends.
 If there’s news in your industry worth sharing, share it.
 Don’t just share sale promotions on your page.
 Share content that is going to get your followers engaged.

 Diversified relevant content will improve your followers experience and engagement with your Facebook page.
 Start with developing a content calendar for your Facebook business page.
 Contact us to discuss how.